 Exk

-with CxkL the proportion (in dw) of element x in the larvae of the group k, bk the average dry body mass of individuals in group k, and Exk the average mass of element x egested by larvae of the group k throughout the seventh instar.
+with CxkL the proportion (in DW) of element x in the larvae of the group k, bk the average dry body mass of individuals in group k, and Exk the average mass of element x egested by larvae of the group k throughout the duration of the seventh instar.

 As a whole, we were able to measure body mass, growth rate, growth efficiency, total assimilation efficiency, and body chemical composition at the individual level (n=40 per treatment; n=200 in total), as well as frass chemical composition and elemental assimilation efficiency at the level of groups of four caterpillars (n=10 per treatment; n=50 in total).